 Eligible funding recipients were notified of the amount of their payment and other details on March 9, 2021.
 Funding amounts were determined based on a percentage of each organization’s most recent Ontario Arts Council operating grant.
 Recipients will be asked to report on the results of this recovery support funding.

 We are also communicating with the Ministry of Heritage, Sport, Tourism and Culture Industries

 to share information about impacts on the arts sector, and to ensure the continued vitality of the arts in Ontario.

 OAC has completed a mini-survey of OAC-funded organizations across all sectors to get a sense of the high-level impact figures in Ontario.
 This complements the more detailed work being done by sector-specific Arts Service Organizations (ASOs), which OAC is also following.
 Click here the read the survey's findings

 As we connect with applicants, OAC staff are collecting stories so that we can better support the needs of the arts community in the short and longer-term.
 Along the way, we are hearing many accounts of hardship, and also ones that inspire.
 While finding bright spots in this situation is challenging, the resilience and creativity of artists has become a vital source of connection and hope for individuals and communities across Ontario practicing physical distancing and isolation.

 We will continue to listen and respond to concerns as the COVID-19 situation evolves, and we will do everything we can to protect the diversity and vitality of artists and arts organizations in order to ensure that they remain at the heart of our province’s cultural life.

 While OAC’s office space has been closed since March 17, 2020, OAC staff members are working from home and we continue to be available during regular business hours.
-We recognize how important it is that we are available to answer questions help applicants and recipients navigate changes to our policies and programs in relation to their activities.
+We recognize how important it is that we are available to answer questions and to help applicants and grant recipients navigate changes to our policies and programs in relation to their activities.